juanzhangcs/juanzhangcs.github.io/_pages/teaching.md

   * University of Exeter, Department of Computer Science.
 Autumn, 2019

 ### Spring 2019
-*  ECM2423: Artificial Intelligence and Applications.
+* ECM2423: Artificial Intelligence and Applications
-    * 60hrs workshop for year 2 students.
+  * 60hrs workshop for year 2 undergraduate students (Year 2).
-    * Department of Computer Science, University of Exeter.
-Spring 2019
+  * University of Exeter, Department of Computer Science.
+Spring, 2019

 ### Autumn 2018
 * ECM3428: Algorithms that Changed the World